tldr-pages/tldr/pages/linux/apt.md

 `apt list --installed`

-- Upgrades all installed packages to the latest versions.
-May remove or install packages to resolve dependencies.
+- Upgrade all installed packages to the latest versions.
+To remove or install packages to resolve dependencies:

 `sudo apt dist-upgrade`